laiyutong/AWS/Academy/Guided Lab/Hosting a Static Website/README.md

 You should still see a 403 Forbidden message.<br>
 Analysis: This response is expected!
 This message indicates that your static website is being hosted by Amazon S3, but that the content is private.<br>
 You can make Amazon S3 objects public through two different ways:<br>
-<ul><li>To make either a whole bucket public, or a specific directory in a bucket public, use a bucket policy.
+<ul><ul><li>To make either a whole bucket public, or a specific directory in a bucket public, use a bucket policy.
-<li>To make individual objects in a bucket public, use an access control list (ACL).</li></ul><br>
+<li>To make individual objects in a bucket public, use an access control list (ACL).</li></ul></ul><br>
 It is normally safer to make individual objects public because this avoids accidentally making other objects public.
 However, if you know that the entire bucket contains no sensitive information, you can use a bucket policy.<br>
 You will now configure the individual objects to be publicly accessible.<br>
-Return to the web browser tab with the Amazon S3 console (but do not close the website tab).<br>
+30. Return to the web browser tab with the Amazon S3 console (but do not close the website tab).<br>
-Select all three objects.<br>
+31. Select all three objects.<br>
-In the Actions menu, choose Make public via ACL.<br>
+32. In the Actions menu, choose Make public via ACL.<br>
+<img src="https://i.imgur.com/NuHfCd5.png" width="60%"><br>
 A list of the three objects is displayed.<br>
-Choose Make public<br>
+33. Choose Make public<br>
+<img src="https://i.imgur.com/CYRkqvg.png" width="60%"><br>
 Your static website is now publicly accessible.<br>
-Return to the web browser tab that has the 403 Forbidden message.<br>
+34. Return to the web browser tab that has the 403 Forbidden message.<br>
-Refresh the webpage.<br>
+35. Refresh the webpage.<br>
 You should now see the static website that is being hosted by Amazon S3.<br>

-<img src="https://i.imgur.com/NuHfCd5.png" width="60%"><br>
-<img src="https://i.imgur.com/CYRkqvg.png" width="60%"><br>
 <img src="https://i.imgur.com/at9azlT.png" width="60%"><br>

+<h2>Task 4: Updating the website</h2>
+You can change the website by editing the HTML file and uploading it again to the S3 bucket.<br>

+Amazon S3 is an object storage service, so you must upload the whole file.
+This action replaces the existing object in your bucket.
+You cannot edit the contents of an object—instead, the whole object must be replaced.<br>

+On your computer, load the index.html file into a text editor (for example, Notepad or TextEdit).<br>

+Find the text Served from Amazon S3 and replace it with Created by <YOUR-NAME>, substituting your name for <YOUR-NAME> (for example, Created by Jane).<br>

+Save the file.<br>

+Return to the Amazon S3 console and upload the index.html file that you just edited.<br>

+Select index.html and use the Actions menu to choose the Make public via ACL option again.<br>

+Return to the web browser tab with the static website and refresh the page.<br>

+Your name should now be on the page.<br><br><br>

+Your static website is now accessible on the internet.
+Because it is hosted on Amazon S3, the website has high availability and can serve high volumes of traffic without using any servers.

+You can also use your own domain name to direct users to a static website that is hosted on Amazon S3.
+To accomplish this, you could use the Amazon Route 53 Domain Name System (DNS) service in combination with Amazon S3.